 Who pays land tax in Victoria?

-In Victoria, Australia, the person who owns the land is responsible for paying land tax.
-This tax is assessed annually on the total value of all taxable land that a person owns as of December 31st of each year.
+In Victoria the responsibility for paying land tax rests with the landowner.
+This tax is assessed by the State Revenue Office annually based on the total value of all taxable land as of the last day of the preceding calendar year, December 31.

 How is land tax calculated in Victoria?